 Gifts are not expected until a relationship is formed and are not usually exchanged at a first meeting.
 If invited to a Chilean’s house, flowers, wine or chocolates are appropriate.
 Gifts are normally opened straight away.

-Women have made strides in achieving gender equality in Chilean business and politics, more so than any other country in South America.
-However, there is still an element of machismo evident in the business culture of Chile.
+Women have made strides in achieving gender equality in Chilean business and politics, more so than in many South American countries.
+However, there is still an element of machismo evident in the business culture.

 A firm handshake and direct eye contact are appropriate when greeting Chilean business associates.
 Expats should use a person’s title and last name when greeting them.
 If unfamiliar with their title, it's best to use "Señor" or "Señora".